 - Each year, approximately 2,500 individuals from around 100 community, voluntary and business groups have taken part

-For Manchester Day 2017 we have identified three key environmental issues and corresponding objectives:
+For Manchester Day 2017 we identified three key environmental issues and corresponding objectives:

-- Waste – we aim to minimise production of waste across all MD activities and in particular at the WOW workshop during build and derig and at hub areas during the event
+- Waste – we aimed to minimise production of waste across all MD activities and in particular at the WOW workshop during build and derig and at hub areas during the event

-- Transport – we aim to increase use of sustainable transport by public and participants
+- Transport – we aimed to increase use of sustainable transport by public and participants

-- Communications – we aim to improve communication of Manchester Day’s sustainable activities
+- Communications – we aimed to improve communication of Manchester Day’s sustainable activities

 If you would like to find out more, please see our full Sustainability Policy.